 Available for Plus (grandfathered) and Premium users

-Sync keeps data up-to-date across multiple devices and manages conflicts.
+Sync keeps data up-to-date across multiple devices.
 Sync is primarily used if you use Day One on multiple devices (iPhone, iPad, and/or Mac).
 Day One supports syncing data to as many devices as you'd like.
 Day One Sync stores your journal in the cloud and is easily re-downloaded when you log in to your account on a new phone.
 Simply download Day One and sign into your account.
 To verify your synced data, see here.

 Note: The Day One app does not require an Internet connection to use it.
-All data is stored locally, so you have access to your information at any time.
+All data is stored locally (unless Optimize Device Storage is enabled), so you have access to your information at any time.
 You can create and edit entries on multiple devices while offline and all the data will merge together properly once you are back online.